Experiencing a pandemic can be very unsettling and have a negative impact on someone's mental health, both in the short and longer term.

-Supporting staff's mental wellbeing is critical to ensuring the sustained health and capacity of our NHS workforce as they respond to COVID-19.
+Supporting staff's mental wellbeing is critical to ensuring the sustained health and capacity of our NHS workforce as they respond to COVID-19 and beyond.
 Staff will be affected differently depending on the individual and the stage of the outbreak, and employers' mental wellbeing support offer should take account of this.
 NHS England and NHS Improvement have developed a comprehensive package of practical support which is freely available to all NHS staff and can be used to compliment local approaches.

 Three phases of support for NHS staff during COVID-19